The Internet can enable us to enjoy periodicals' benefits without their limitations.

 Most significantly, they persist in following the issue-at-a-time presentation format, with all its needless discarding of still-pertinent content.

-If you want more than the "current" material, youll have to seek it out in online archives that have no more appeal than an old-fashioned librarys mustiest stacks--typically via clumsy low-level search engines that can do no more than the most mindless text matching.
+If you want more than the “current” material, you have to seek it out in online archives that have no more appeal than an old-fashioned library’s mustiest stacks—typically via clumsy low-level search engines that can do no more than the most mindless text matching.
 As an example of how this goes, I was once intrigued to see on a screen that my ancestor Henrietta Cotta was mentioned in an early-1900s article in the Washington Post.
 When I looked up the content in question, it was actually an ad for draperies, for which one of the available colors was terra cotta.

-Its time for online magazines to stop copying their print editions so slavishly.
-In a purely rational sense, current editions are nothing more than what computer database experts call views--i.e., ways of looking at the data, rather than the data itself.
+It’s time for online magazines to stop copying their print editions so slavishly.
+In a purely rational sense, current editions are nothing more than gossamer-thin layers of content "sediment" that, in well-established magazines, has accumulated over time to the point where it can be as deep as the Grand Canyon.

 The real content of periodicals is cumulative.
 Online magazines need to start presenting it in a way that reflects this.